 Advanced Chat

 Here, we have a slightly more complex chat, with both chat and emote messages.
-By using type routing, we can listen for each message type separately.
-We've also shown how to add TypeScript to your connection and messages.

 In this window, you are ....
 To chat with yourself, open this page in another tab.